Repurposed wooden signs

 Custom made wooden signs

-Salvaged fence planks were planed and cut to length before glueing together.
-The irregular surface and wooden flaws added to their charm.
+Salvaged fence planks were planed and cut to length before gluing together.
+The irregular surface and wooden flaws added to their rustic charm and would mimic other finishes around Ros and Allan’s garden.

-Four panels and a spare were assembled and filled before sanding each side.
-Then, small holes were drilled on the back of each for hanging the signs.
+Four panels plus a spare were assembled and filled before sanding each side.
+Small holes were drilled on the back of each for hanging the signs.

 Custom signs Dundee